Top business motivational speakers for leadership success. Why?

 - 150%+ for higher positions

-Turnover losses can range between 30-400% of an employee’s annual salary.
+Turnover losses can range between 30-400% of an employee’s annual salary, depending on the industry.
 Typically, the higher an employee’s position, the greater the loss.
-It also depends on the industry.

-As you think about what you really need in your business, you will understand how great business managers value their investment in top business motivational speakers.
-It will cost a company the equivalent of six to nine months’ worth of an employee’s salary to replace him.
-Say an employee earned an annual salary of $40,000.
-A company can then expect to pay around $20,000-30,000 to re-fill the position in the form of separation cost, recruitment cost, and productivity cost.
-It is then easy to understand that a cycle of fast turnovers can lead to a great economic loss for your business.
+So, as you think about what you really need in your business, you will understand why great business managers therefore value their investment in top business motivational speakers.
+It will cost a company the equivalent of six to nine months’ worth of an employee’s salary to replace her.
+If an employee earns an annual salary of $40,000, the business can then expect to pay around $20,000-30,000 to re-fill the position in the form of separation cost, recruitment cost, and productivity cost.
+It is easy to understand the need to prevent a cycle of fast turnovers since that can lead to a great economic loss for your business.

 What I am about to say, may feel uncomfortable.
 But I start here for the following reason.
-According to Mary Mawritz, a business management researcher at Drexel University’s LeBow College of Business in Philadelphia, the real trouble starts mostly with employees.
+The real trouble invariably starts with employees, says Mary Mawritz, a business management researcher at Drexel University’s LeBow College of Business in Philadelphia.

 Is this true for you?
 If so, are you willing to grow and become a better leader, no matter how hard it is to hear the truth?